Chester County Domestic Violence Lawyer

 At DiCindio Law, LLC, we believe that anyone accused of domestic abuse deserves an aggressive defense.

-Our founding attorney has been fighting for clients in Pennsylvania courtrooms since 2010.
-Our team is led by a former prosecutor, so we know the criminal laws inside and out.
+Attorney Mike DiCindio has been fighting for clients in Pennsylvania courtrooms since 2010.
+As a former prosecutor, he is familiar with all sides of the criminal justice system.

-Our West Chester criminal lawyers are ready to put our experience to work for you by:
+West Chester Criminal Defense Attorney Mike DiCindio is ready to put his experience to work for you by:

 • Provide legal advice and guidance